mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 -   Supports `bastion` host-based installation.
 -   Supports HTTP proxy.
 -   Supports the use of labels and taints for creating node pools.
--   Installs a default set of platform service components (Addons) to support the following features:
+-   Installs a default set of platform service components (add-ons) to support the following features:
     - Monitoring and alerting
     - Logging
     - Storage (CSI)